PrefectHQ/prefect/docs/concepts/flows.md

 All workflows are defined within the context of a flow.
 Flows can include calls to [tasks](/concepts/tasks/) as well as to other flows, which we call ["subflows"](#subflows) in this context.
 Flows may be defined within modules and imported for use as subflows in your flow definitions.

-!!! warning Tasks must be called from flows
+!!! warning "Tasks must be called from flows"
     All tasks must be called from within a flow.
 Tasks may not be called from other tasks.

 For most use cases, we recommend using the [`@flow`][prefect.flows.flow] decorator to designate a flow: